ButlerFuqua/one_week_in_hawaii/content/islands/kauai.md

 The current around Kauai is incredibly strong, and may be very dangerous.

-There are some safe areas to get into the water, but I wouldn't recommend going here if you planned on a lot of water sports.
+There are some safe areas to get in the water, but I wouldn't recommend going here if you planned on doing a lot of water sports.

 ## Want to know more?